nilsbunger/parcel-browser/README.md

 0. Start the frontend server:

-   `cd frontend && yarn dev` -- start frontend dev server.
+   `cd fe && yarn dev` -- start frontend dev server.
 This will watch for changes and rebuild the JS bundle.

 0. Start the Django server:

-   `./manage.py runserver`
+   `cd be && ./manage.py runserver`

 Browse to http://localhost:8000/map or http://localhost:8000/admin and see if things work.